Skip to Content

 Four corrections officers were fired after an internal investigation though their names were not released at the time.
 The Cole County Sheriff's Department conducted the criminal investigation.

-Documents of the final diagnosis of the remains Moore obtained by ABC 17 News say that the cause of death was caused by suffocation after contents of his stomach got into his lungs.
+Documents of the final diagnosis of Moore’s remains obtained by ABC 17 News say the cause of death was suffocation after the contents of his stomach got into his lungs.

 A probable cause statement says Leggins pepper-sprayed a handcuffed Moore without provocation.
 Leggins allegedly told investigators that Moore had moved toward him quickly but surveillance video contradicted that story, the statement says.